How to Analyze App and Game Subscriptions

 • Subscriptions bundle — with a breakdown by top subscriptions.

-• Subscription state — with a breakdown by subscription status (new, renewed, reactivated, upgraded, downgraded, refund) and also you can see the opportunity losses here (the income lost because users didn’t renew their subscriptions that expired during this period).
+• Subscription state — with a breakdown by subscription status (new, renewed, reactivated, upgraded, downgraded, refund).
+Additionally, you can identify opportunity losses here, representing income lost because users didn’t renew their subscriptions that expired during this period.

-Actually, there is more to this report because you have a choice from five metrics, or you can analyze a specific subscription only (monthly subscriptions, yearly subscriptions, etc.) or aggregate data and analyze it over time.
+In fact, this report offers more depth, as you have the choice of five metrics.
+You can also analyze a specific subscription type (monthly, yearly, etc.) or aggregate data and analyze it over time.

 Number of subscriptions